Why is web accessibility important?

 3. Legal Compliance:

-Fine for First violation — $75,000 and up to $150,000 for each additional violation.
+Fine for the first violation: $75,000 and up to $150,000 for each additional violation.

 4. SEO Benefits: